By: Maralee McKee, Manners Mentor

 It works every time!
 They’ll never guess you’ve had a memory lapse!

-Also, please Like, Share, Pin and email this post to your friends, relatives, coworkers and those in your social media circles who might appreciate the solid foundation that etiquette skills give for molding the ways others perceive, interact with, and respond to us and the product, service, or mission we represent.
+Thank you for reading!
+If you enjoyed this post, please Like, Share, Pin or email it to your friends, relatives, coworkers and those in your social media circles who might appreciate the solid foundation that etiquette skills give for molding the ways others perceive, interact with, and respond to us and the product, service, or mission we represent.

 Until next time, keep doing what you were put on earth to do, bless others by being you…at your best!